FuzzyGrim/Yamtrack/README.md

 ## Features

 - Track movies, tv shows, anime and manga
-- Track each tv show season
+- Track each season of a tv show individually and episodes watched
-- Save score, status, progress, start and end date of each media
+- Save score, status, progress, start and end dates, or write a note.
 - Docker support
 - Multi-users support
 - Import from [MyAnimeList](https://myanimelist.net/), [The Movie Database](https://www.themoviedb.org/) and [AniList](https://anilist.co/)